EDUCATOR • FLUTIST • CONDUCTOR

 He completed the Doctor of Musical Arts degree in Flute Performance from the Mason Gross School of the Arts at Rutgers University, the Master of Music in Performance degree from Florida State University, and a Bachelor of Arts degree from Jacksonville State University.
 He performs as Principal flutist in the Gadsden Symphony & Rome Symphony.

-His newest album will be released in the summer of 2022 featuring Kuhlau trios with Bart Feller and Laurel Zucker.
+His newest album was released in 2023 featuring Kuhlau trios with Bart Feller and Laurel Zucker.
 Other recordings include "EARTH: new works for flute and piano" on Cantilena Records, and "Pure HYMNagination".
 Other flute publications are available through Little Piper Publishing and several online sources.

 He is a Muramatsu flute performing artist .